-- 1. The name under which it will appear in other widgets (the default name is "Majority"). - 2.
-Producing a report.
+- 1. The name under which it will appear in other widgets.
+Default name is "Constant". - 2.
+Produce a report.

 If you change the widget's name, you need to click Apply.
 Alternatively, tick the box on the left side and changes will be communicated automatically.